Suvadip-B/AppGymD2D/README.md

 8. Now run the simulation using the above code.

 # Contact:
-For any queries, please contact: [Suvadip Batabyal](suvadip.batabyal@cse.nitdgp.ac.in)
+For any queries, please contact: Suvadip Batabyal (email: suvadip.batabyal@cse.nitdgp.ac.in)